Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

-The CLT and LD asymptotic approximations in \eqref{eq:Gaussianapp} and \eqref{eq:Gallag}, respectively, become less accurate as the $(n, \epsilon)$ pair gets farther away from the regime that is considered.
-Namely, the CLT approximation falls short if $\epsilon$ is small since there is a hidden $Q^{-1}(\epsilon)^2$ term inside the $O(\log n)$ term, which approaches $\infty$ as $\epsilon$ approaches 0.
-The LD approximation falls short if the rate $R$ is large since the second-order term $o(n)$ in the error exponent gets arbitrarily large as the rate approaches the capacity.
-The inability of CLT and LD regimes to provide accurate approximations for a wide range of $(n, \epsilon)$ pairs and the hope of deriving more accurate yet computable approximations to the finite blocklength rate motivate the MD regime, which simultaneously considers low error probabilities and high achievable rates.
-For DMCs with positive dispersion $V$ and a sequence of sub-exponentially decaying $\epsilon_n$, Altu\u{g} and Wagner \cite{altug2014moderate} show that
+The inability of the CLT and LD regimes to provide accurate approximations for a wide range of $(n, \epsilon)$ pairs and the hope of deriving more accurate (yet computable) approximations to the finite blocklength rate motivate the study of the MD regime, which simultaneously considers low error probabilities and high achievable rates.
+For DMCs with positive dispersion $V$ and a sequence of sub-exponentially decaying $\epsilon_n$ values, Altu\u{g} and Wagner \cite{altug2014moderate} and Polyanskiy \emph{et al.} \cite{polyanskiy2010Moderate} show that

-This result implies that the CLT approximation to the maximum achievable message set size $\log M^*(n, \epsilon_n) \approx nC - \sqrt{n V}Q^{-1}(\epsilon_n)$ as in \eqref{eq:Gaussianapp}, is still valid in the MD regime, leaving open the rate of convergence to that bound.
-Note that showing \eqref{eq:moderateexp} with the knowledge of the CLT approximation \eqref{eq:Gaussianapp} is not straightforward since, for instance, the Berry-Esseen theorem used in the CLT approximation becomes loose in the MD regime.
+This result implies that the CLT approximation to the maximum achievable message set size $\log M^*(n, \epsilon_n) \approx nC - \sqrt{n V}Q^{-1}(\epsilon_n)$ as in \eqref{eq:Gaussianapp}, remains valid in the MD regime, leaving open the rate of convergence to that bound.

 To discuss the accuracy of the CLT approximation \eqref{eq:Gaussianapp}, for any given channel, fix an average error probability $\epsilon$ and blocklength $n$.
 We define the channel's \emph{non-Gaussianity} as